xemle/home-gallery/README.md

 * Serve your local data without usage of cloud services
 * One user only - all files are served
 * Watch your photos and videos from mobile phone
-* Serve all your images from multiple SOURCE (hard drive, camara files, mobile phone files, etc)
+* Serve all your images from multiple source directories (hard drive, camara files, mobile phone files, etc)

 ## General Architecture